binli826/LSTM-Autoencoders/README.md

 Here is an reconstruction example of a normal window and an anomaly window of the PowerDemand data.
 ![Reconstruction example](https://github.com/binli826/LSTM-Autoencoders/blob/master/Figures/example.PNG)
 >
-With AUC as evaluation metric, we got following performance of the data stream.
+With AUC as evaluation metric, we got following performance of the data stream anomaly detection.

 | Dataset | AUC without updating | AUC with updating | #Updating |
 | :------: | :------: | :------: | :------: |